 Talk to an Adoption Lawyer Today: (601) 853-2223

 If you are considering adopting a stepchild, it is important to seek the help of a skilled attorney.
-At the Hancock Law Firm, we can facilitate an adoption by using our experience in this area of the law.
+At Hancock Law Firm, we can facilitate adoption by using our experience in this area of the law.
 We will make sure that you understand your legal rights and options throughout the entire adoption process.
-Our Madison County adoption attorneys represent people in communities such as Madison, Ridgeland, Clinton, Flowood, Brandon, Flora, Yazoo City, Carthage, and Vicksburg.
+Our Ridgeland adoption attorneys represent people in communities such as Madison, Ridgeland, Clinton, Flowood, Brandon, Flora, Yazoo City, Carthage, and Vicksburg.

 To set up an appointment, call us at (601) 853-2223 or contact us online.